andfanilo/ieee-fraud-detection/README.md

 isort -rc src/ && black src/
 ```

-###### Precommit
+###### Precommit hooks

-The following didn't work for me but you can try eventually :
+The previous commands are installed in pre-commit hooks.

 `pre-commit install` to install pre-commit into your git hooks.

+`pre-commit run` if you want to manually run pre-commit hooks on staged files.

-If you want to manually run all pre-commit hooks on a repository, run `pre-commit run --all-files`.
+`pre-commit run --all-files` if you want to manually run all pre-commit hooks on a repository.

+`pre-commit uninstall` will remove hooks if needed.

+`git commit -n ...` will skip hooks verification.

 ## Run experiments